-The average amount of sleep required by adults is said to be about 7 hours, but that 7 hours should be of a good quality and should be uninterrupted….do I hear expletives and gasps of dismay from you as you read this?!
+The average amount of sleep required by adults is said to be around 7 hours, quite a lot of women I speak to count themselves lucky if they get 5.
+Regardless of amount, those hours should be of a good quality and should be uninterrupted….do I hear expletives and gasps of dismay from you as you read this?!

-When symptoms take over, especially the vasomotor ones like hot flushes and night sweats, it becomes increasingly difficult to get those 7 hours doesn’t it and to get them to be of a good quality so your sleep is restorative, rather then restless and disrupted.
+When symptoms take over, especially the vasomotor ones like hot flushes and night sweats, it becomes increasingly difficult to get those 7 hours doesn’t it and for them to be of a good quality so your sleep is restorative, rather then restless and disrupted.

-Many women I meet still don’t realise that it’s not just the vasomotor symptoms which can affect sleep it’s all the other lesser known ones as well…those psychological ones play a huge role in sleep disturbance.
+Many women I meet still don’t realise it’s not just the vasomotor symptoms that can affect sleep it’s all those other lesser known ones as well… psychological ones play a huge role in sleep disturbance.
 If you are anxious, stressed or have low mood swings, these symptoms all contribute to the quality of your sleep.
 Genitourinary symptoms – oestrogen deficiency contributes to all the vaginal symptoms but also contributes to urinary problems like frequency and leakage aswell, resulting in your sleep being interrupted by having to get up in the middle of the night for that extra pee!

 It’s always good to realise that sleep disturbance isn’t just down to menopausal symptoms.
 Every day stresses like relationships, your work and simple things like poor time management resulting in never getting time for yourself all play contributory roles.